 km / day avg.

-This sporty cycle tour brings you along the Altmuehl and Danube Rivers on one of the most popular cycle paths in Germany.
+This active cycle tour brings you along the Altmuehl and Danube Rivers on one of the most popular cycle paths in Germany.
 The towns of Rothenburg ob der Tauber and Regensburg will impress you!
 The route through the romantic Altmuehl Valley is impressive and the rural landscape of the Gäuboden region is home to many rare plants and animals.
 Your destination is the three-river-city of Passau, with its well-preserved old town and attractions including the Stephansdom Cathedral.
 This athletic Altmühl bike tour is perfect for well trained cyclists who enjoy cycling longer daily routes of about 70 km.

 - Booking code

 8 days, 7 nights

 between 55 and 90 km, Ø 70 km

 Altitude profile ●●○○○

 Day 1: Individual arrival in Rothenburg

 Your trip begins in Rothenburg, situated in the Tauber valley.
 You will find lean towers, flower-clad timber-frame houses and imposing ancient defence facilities.
 Rothenburg’s well-preserved historic centre, with its intricate alleys, is regarded as the archetypal medieval German town and is particularly popular tourists.
 Pre-booked rental bikes are ready for you at the hotel.

 Day 2: Rothenburg – Gunzenhausen, approx. 80 km